bkowialiewski/differential_evolution/README.md

 ![](./implementation/plots/3D.svg)

 The function depicted above has two dimensions.
-If we make a parallel with a situation in which we try to find the global minimum of a model, this corresponds to a situation where the model has two free parameters.
+If we make a parallel with a situation in which we try to find the global minimum of a model, this corresponds to a case where the model has two free parameters.
 However, in practice, models can have many more free parameters.
 The two-dimensional Rastrigin function was chosen only for illustrative purposes.
 The function can be extended to have as many dimensions as we want it to.

 ## Method & results